Math Major Declaration

 4. Prior to meeting with your faculty advisor, obtain and complete a Plan of Study form, and get a blue cardboard major declaration form; both are available from the staff in BH 202.

-5. For a BS in Math, Applied Math, or Math/Computer Science, download the appropriate interactive form, read the instructions, and fill in as much of the form as you can.
+5. For a BS in Math, Applied Math, Math/Computer Science, or Statistics, or a BA in Math, download the Interactive Plan of Study Form, read the instructions, and fill in as much of the form as you can.
 Email the (partially) completed spreadsheet to your advisor, with a cover note.
 At the meeting with your advisor, you will finish filling out the form, print it, and you and the advisor will sign it.
 For all other majors, complete the paper Plan of Study form.

 6. The following will help you complete the Plan of Study form correctly: